monamaret/websearch-mcp/README.md

 ## Security Considerations

 - The server accepts connections from all origins for MCP compatibility
-- DuckDuckGo is used as the search provider to avoid API key requirements
+- Privacy-friendly providers are used to avoid API key requirements
 - Request timeouts are configured to prevent hanging connections
 - The server includes graceful shutdown handling